adriandevos/Avocado-Exploration/README.md

 **Supply and demand tend to have an inverse relationship, and as supply rises in the summer we can expect to see increased prices.
 How can we explain a rise in price if supply and demand are both rising at the same time?**

-- The answer to that question (according to a 2017 npr article), is that in 2017 California and Mexico experienced an intense heatwave in summer 2017 which wiped out a significant percentage of avocado crops!
+- The answer to that question (according to a 2017 npr article), is that in 2017 California and Mexico experienced an intense heat wave in summer 2017 which wiped out a significant percentage of avocado crops!

 ![](images/seasonality_.jpeg)

 ## Forecast

-ARIMA forecasting is short for 'Auto Regressive Integrated Moving Average'.It's a model that 'explains' a given time series based on its own past values (lags), so that equation can be used to forecast future values.
+ARIMA forecasting is short for 'Auto Regressive Integrated Moving Average'.
+It's a model that 'explains' a given time series based on its own past values (lags), so that equation can be used to forecast future values.
 #### Conventional Avocados
 - We can observe that 2018-2020 will continue to show seasonality trends.
 - Conventional avocado prices will most likely continue to rise in the near future as demand grows higher